phayes/sidefuzz/README.md

 sidefuzz 32 ./target/wasm32-unknown-unknown/release/mytarget.wasm # Fuzz with 32 bytes of input
 ```

-## Other Language
+## Other Languages

-SideFuzz should work with Go, C, C++ and other langauges that compile to wasm.
-Formal support is planned in the future.
+SideFuzz works with Go, C, C++ and other langauges that compile to wasm.

+The wasm module should provide two exports:

+1. Memory exported to "memory"

+2. A function named "sidefuzz" that takes two `i32` arguments.
+The first argument is a pointer to the start of the input array, the second argument is the length of the input array.

+The `sidefuzz` function will be called repeatedly during the fuzzing process.